MouseLand/facemap/README.md

 4. To activate this new environment, run `conda activate facemap`
 5. You should see `(facemap)` on the left side of the terminal line.
 Now run `python -m facemap` and you're all set.

-### Common installation issues
+##### Common installation issues

 If you have pip issues, there might be some interaction between pre-installed dependencies and the ones FaceMap needs.
 First thing to try is
 ~~~~
 python -m pip install --upgrade pip
 ~~~~

-If when running `python -m facemap`, you receive the error: `No module named PyQt5.sip`, then try uninstalling and reinstalling pyqt5
+While running `python -m facemap`, if you receive the error: `No module named PyQt5.sip`, then try uninstalling and reinstalling pyqt5
 ~~~
 pip uninstall pyqt5 pyqt5-tools
 pip install pyqt5 pyqt5-tools pyqt5.sip
 ~~~

-If you are on Yosemite Mac OS, PyQt doesn't work, and you won't be able to install FaceMap.
+If you are on Yosemite Mac OS, PyQt doesn't work, and you won't be able to install Facemap.
 More recent versions of Mac OS are fine.

 The software has been heavily tested on Ubuntu 18.04, and less well tested on Windows 10 and Mac OS.
 Please post an issue if you have installation problems.

-### Dependencies
+##### Dependencies

-FaceMap python relies on these awesome packages:
+Facemap python relies on these awesome packages:
 - [pyqtgraph](http://pyqtgraph.org/)
 - [PyQt5](http://pyqt.sourceforge.net/Docs/PyQt5/)
 - [numpy](http://www.numpy.org/) (>=1.13.0)